Gopesh223/CynapticsInductionTask/README.md

  - [AI vs Real Image Classifier](#AI-vs-Real)
  - [GAN](#GAN)

+## Requirements
+Ensure you have the following installed on your system:

+ - PyTorch

+ - torchvision

+ - NumPy

+ - Pillow (PIL)

+ - CUDA (if using a GPU)

 ## AI vs Real
 This is an image classification program built with PyTorch.
 The program classifies images into two classes: AI and Real.
 The training of the convolutional neural network (CNN) on labeled training data is performed, along with generating predictions on test data.
-## Requirements
-Ensure you have the following installed on your system:

-PyTorch

-torchvision

-NumPy

-Pillow (PIL)

-CUDA (if using a GPU)

 ## Program Workflow
 1. **Dataset Preparation**